 After I first got hooked on investing, I remember wanting to

 learn more about it, but the Fox Business, Bloomberg, and CNBC didn't exist

 in those days.

-One of the investment strategies that Peter Lynch taught me was that if you want to invest in a stock, first look at how the sector is doing.
+One of the investment strategies that Peter Lynch taught me was that if you want to invest in a stock, first, look at how the sector is doing.

-If the sector isn't doing good, then maybe you should look somewhere else or you needed to do your homework to find out and understand why the stock is standing out to you among its peers.
+If the sector isn't doing good, then maybe you should look somewhere else or perhaps you needed to do your homework to find out and understand why the stock is standing out to you among its peers.

 Peter Lynch always stressed that everyone should "Do Their Own Homework," when it came to investing.